Davidferl/Ninety/README.md

 # Ninety

-## 🏆 Winning project of the November 2024 AMC Hackathon
+## 🏆 Winning App of the November 2024 AMC Hackathon

 ### Made by team "Here we go again"